 Something as simple as real maple syrup.
 This right here is a thing of beauty for me.

 I had maple syrup on the grocery list, and this is what my daughter brought home.
 Does it cost more than the plastic bottle shaped woman?
-Sure it does, but not a lot more.
+Yes, but not a lot more.
 Because it is real, it has a lot more flavor, so we use less.
-We don’t dump it on our food for it to soak it up.
-We pour it in shallow bowls to enjoy the color, and dip whatever we’re eating in it.
+We pour it in shallow bowls to enjoy the color, and dip what we’re eating.

 She made French Toast before she left, and I told her I would clean the kitchen.
 Before I started cleaning, I looked for something to munch on.
 I was craving some Party Mix.
 Opening the pantry, I saw I had enough ingredients left from Christmas to make a batch.